Legal

 What personal information we collect and how

-We collect personal information when you complete and submit one of the enquiry forms on our website.
-These include the general contact form and our forms for poultry, housing, and trade or commercial enquiries.
+We collect personal information when you complete and submit one of the enquiry forms on our website — the general contact form, and our forms for poultry, poultry housing, hatching eggs, and trade or commercial enquiries.

 Depending on the form, the information you provide may include:

-- Your name (and, on the trade form, a business name and a contact name)
+- Your name (and, on the trade form, a business name and a separate contact name)

 - Your email address